viamrobotics/docs/docs/how-tos/sensor-data-query-with-third-party-tools.md

 {{% expand "The Viam CLI to set up data query.
 Click to see instructions." %}}

+You must have the Viam CLI installed to configure querying with third-party tools.

 {{< readfile "/static/include/how-to/install-cli.md" >}}

 {{% /expand%}}

-{{% expand "`mongosh` or another third-party tool for querying data.
+{{% expand "mongosh or another third-party tool for querying data.
 Click to see instructions." %}}

 [Download the `mongosh` shell](https://www.mongodb.com/try/download/shell) or another third-party tool that can connect to a MongoDB data source to follow along.
 See the [`mongosh` documentation](https://www.mongodb.com/docs/mongodb-shell/) for more information.